-Research and Creative Interestsglobal media studies, public/urban screens, video & media arts, media geographies, media infrastructures, cinema & media co-production/production, Japanese and Chinese language screen media, Inter-Asian screen media, cinema & media theory and criticism, digital humanities,
+Research and Creative Interestsglobal media studies, screen cultures, video & media arts, media geographies & infrastructures, media production/co-production, Japanese and Chinese screen media, Inter-Asian screen media, digital humanities & creative practice,

-In addition to the Cinema and Media Studies unit of The Media School, I am also affiliated with the Department of International Studies, the Department of Geography, East Asian Languages and Cultures, American Studies, as well as the Cultural Studies Program.
+In addition to teaching and working in my home unit of Cinema and Media Arts/Studies, The Media School, I also teach in the Department of International Studies, School of Global and International Studies.
+I am also affliated with the Department of Geography, East Asian Languages and Cultures, as well as the Cultural Studies Program.

 Courses Commonly Taught